AnicetNgrt/flore1/README.md

 "aaaaaaaa"
 ]
 ```
-A menu (just a sprite, not functional):
+A menu (just a sprite, not working):
 ```python
 [
 "=== MENU ===",